Manometer U-tube pressure gauge on radon mitigation system

 Look for standing water.
 Water on top of the membrane is normal during heavy rain.
 Water under the membrane that lifts or displaces it is a problem that needs professional attention.

 Repair minor membrane tears with poly tape immediately.
-For larger damage or seal failures, contact a professional.
+For larger damage or seal failures, contact a professional for radon system repair services.

 7. Retesting Your Home